BadgerSIO/BuySell-Decor/README.md

 - reacticons are used as icon library
 - daisyUI is used as component library
 - firebase is used for the authentication system.
 With this user can login or signup by 3 methods.
+- React query is used for fetching data
-- react-photo-view is used for image full page animation.
+- Axios is used for fetching data
 - For serverside i have used express js and versel for hosting.
 - For client side hosting i have used firebase.
 - dotenv package is used on the serverside to secure credentials